Young Professional

 No, there is no official requirement for the offered wage, but it should be at least the minimum wage of the respective province.
 Since the job is classified in a skilled category (e.g. manager or supervisor), you should also receive a higher wage than that of a normal employee.
 Don’t let employers exploit you or take advantage of you!

-Note, that since you’re tied to one employer and you can’t have other part-time jobs, which means the job under the Young Professional work permit should cover your living expenses.
-For example with a part-time job of 15 hours a week, this would not be possible.
+Additionally, keep in mind that, since you’re tied to one employer and are not allowed to take on other part-time jobs, the position should be sufficient to cover your living expenses.
+For instance, a part-time job working just 15 hours a week would likely not provide enough income to support yourself.

 My employer promoted me to another job in the same company, same location